cosinekitty/astronomy/source/js/README.md

 The word *apsis* refers to either event.

-To iterate through consecutive alternating perihelion and aphelion events, call `Astronomy.SearchPlanetApsis` once, then use the return value to call
-#Astronomy.NextPlanetApsis.
-After that, keep feeding the previous return value
-from `Astronomy.NextPlanetApsis` into another call of `Astronomy.NextPlanetApsis` as many times as desired.
+To iterate through consecutive alternating perihelion and aphelion events, call `SearchPlanetApsis` once, then use the return value to call [NextPlanetApsis](#Astronomy.NextPlanetApsis).
+After that, keep feeding the previous return value from `NextPlanetApsis` into another call of `NextPlanetApsis` as many times as desired.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)